Hills Limited

+In the late 1970s, Hilquip bodied 10 Leyland B21 and five Mercedes-Benz O305 buses for the Metropolitan Transport Trust from a factory in Balcatta, Perth.
+It collapsed in 1980.

-During the eighties and nineties, Hills divested itself of its automotive components business, but continued to diversify its portfolio.
+During the 1980s and 1990s, Hills divested itself of its automotive components business, but continued to diversify its portfolio.
 In 1986, Hills bought 46% of Korvest, a manufacturer of cable and pipe supports, and in 1987 acquired Direct Alarm Supplies, embarking on a new focus on security and surveillance.

 By 2000, Hills had consolidated its business into three industry segments focusing on electronics, home and hardware and building and industrial.
-Steel tubing had been the mainstay of Hills’ growth as a manufacturer, but in order to compete with large multi-nationals, the business was sold into a joint venture with Welded Tube Mills of Australia to form Orrcon.
-In 2002, Hills sold 50% of its UK business to form a partnership with Freudenberg Household Products, manufacturers of the Vildea brand, to facilitate sales throughout Europe.
+Steel tubing had been the mainstay of Hills’ growth as a manufacturer, but in order to compete with large multi-nationals, the business was sold into a joint venture with Welded Tube Mills of Australia to form Orrcon Steel.
+In 2002, Hills sold 50% of its UK business to form a partnership with Freudenberg Household Products, manufacturers of the Vileda brand, to facilitate sales throughout Europe.
 In Australia, the K.Care group and Kerry Equipment (health care equipment brands) were acquired, as Hills capitalised on the growth in the aged care sector.

 By 2004, Hills had refined it business segments to electronic security and entertainment, home and hardware and building and industrial, signalling a focus on the provision of integrated entertainment, security and communications systems.
 In 2006, Hills sold its remaining investment in Hills United Kingdom to Freudenberg Household Products, ending its venture into the European market.
 With the acquisition of Air Comfort Seating Systems in 2007, to complement the K-Care and Kerry Equipment range, Hills Healthcare was launched and quickly became the leading manufacturer of rehabilitation, mobility and hospital equipment in Australia.